Considerations when using Amazon Redshift Serverless - Amazon Redshift

 Three subnets – You must have at least three subnets, and they must span across three Availability Zones.
 For example, you might use three subnets that map to the Availability Zones us-east-1a, us-east-1b, and us-east-1c.
 An exception to this is the US West (N. California) Region.
 It requires three subnets, in the same manner as the other regions, but these must span across only two Availability Zones.
 A condition is that one of the Availability Zones spanned must contain two of the subnets.

-Free IP address requirements – You must have free IP addresses available when creating an Amazon Redshift Serverless workgroup.
-The minimum number of required IP addresses scales higher as the number of Base Redshift Processing Units (RPUs) for your workgroup increases.
-You must have the minimum number of IP addresses available for each subnet in each workgroup that you want to create.
+Free IP address requirements – You must have free IP addresses available when you create an Amazon Redshift Serverless workgroup.
+The minimum number of IP addresses scales higher as the number of Redshift Processing Units (RPUs) for the workgroup increases.
+Specifically, each subnet in your workgroup's VPC requires a minimum number of IP addresses.
 For more information on allocating IP addresses, see IP addressing in the Amazon VPC User Guide.

-The number of minimum free IP addresses required when creating a workgroup is are as follows:
+The number of minimum free IP addresses required when creating a workgroup are as follows:

-Number of free IP addresses required when creating a subnet
+Number of free IP addresses required for each subnet

 Redshift Processing Units (RPUs) Free IP addresses required Minimum CIDR size